 New rates for the National Minimum Wage come into force

-Changes to the National Minimum Wage and National Living Wage (NMW) announced six months ago came into force on 1 October.
+Changes to the National Minimum Wage (NMW) announced six months ago came into force on 1 October.

-Employers can be named, and face criminal prosecutions and unlimited fines for failing to pay at least the NMW to eligible workers.
+Employers can be 'named and shamed', and face criminal prosecutions and unlimited fines for failing to pay at least the NMW to eligible workers.

 Acas can help organisations find practical solutions to issues related to pay and reward.
-Visit Pay and reward: how Acas can help and the Acas Training and Business Solutions page for more information.
+Visit Pay and reward: how Acas can help and the Acas Training and Business Solutions area for more information.